sandbergja/sandbergja.github.com/_posts/2015-11-21-ezproxy-sip-connection.md

 .ssh authorize without password

-# Implications
+## Implications

+This means that we no longer have to manually add EZProxy Users, which was a time-consuming workflow.

-This also means that anybody can troubleshoot off-campus database access issues now by verifying DoBs and barcodes in Evergreen.
+This also means that all reference and SHD staff can troubleshoot off-campus database access issues now by verifying DoBs and barcodes in Evergreen.
 If a patron has expired in Evergreen, they will no longer be able to access databases from off-campus.
 However, fines and overdues will not